hzeller/timg/man/timg.1.md

     the output get stuck on the first animation.

 **-\-frames**=&lt;*frame-count*&gt;
 :   Only render the first *frame-count* frames in an animation or video.
-    If frame-count is set to 1, the output behaves like a static image.
+    If frame-count is set to 1, the output just is the first frame so behaves like a static image.
+Typically you'd use it when you show a bunch of images to quickly browse without waiting for animations to finish.

 **-\-frame-offset**=&lt;*offset*&gt;
 :    For animations or videos, start at this frame.